Dilshaad21/Time-Table-Assist-Tool/README.md

 ## File structure

-All the source code is in /Time_Table_Assist_Tool directory.
+There is one file manage.py in the root directory, all other source code is in /slot_decider directory.
+Project configuration files are in /Time_Table_Assist_Tool directory.
 Images included in design document are in /Images Folder.

 ## Want to contribute?